orbitingotter/ShrinkingPlanet-Unity/README.md

 ## What is the game?

-You are stuck in an alternative universe where the planet is shrinking and you have to survive as long as possible, avoiding the meteors and crater in the process.
+You are stuck in an alternative universe where you are stuck in a car with no brakes, the planet is shrinking and you have to survive as long as possible, avoiding the meteors and crater in the process.

 ## Gameplay